-- 1. Cover a strainer with cheesecloth and place the bulgur on top.
-Place the strainer in a pot filled with cold water and soak the bulgur for 10 minutes.
+Cover a strainer with cheesecloth.
+Add the bulgur, place the strainer in a pot filled with cold water, and soak the bulgur for 10 minutes.
 Pull up the sides of the cheesecloth, encasing the bulgur, and squeeze out all the water.
 Transfer to a large bowl.

-- 2. Toss the bulgur with the lemon juice.
+Toss the bulgur with the lemon juice.
 Toss again with the parsley, mint, tomatoes, and onions and season with salt and pepper.
-Stir in 1 1/4 cups of the olive oil and leave to rest at room temperature until the bulgur has absorbed enough liquid to be tender, 4 to 6 hours.
-Correct the seasonings and olive oil; there should be enough that it looks shiny and moist but not gooey and oily.
+Stir in 1 1/4 cups olive oil and let rest at room temperature until the bulgur has absorbed enough liquid to be tender, 4 to 6 hours.
+Correct the seasonings and olive oil, knowing that there should be enough that it looks shiny and moist but not gooey and oily.

-- 3. Serve garnished with romaine lettuce leaves and scallions.
-Place a few slices of scallion in a leaf of romaine lettuce, then scoop up the tabbouleh with the lettuce leaf.
+Serve the tabbouleh garnished with romaine lettuce leaves and scallions.
+Teach everyone at the table to place a few slices scallion in a leaf of romaine lettuce, then scoop up the tabbouleh with the lettuce leaf.

 This is tabbouleh like I know it from friends from the Middle East—mainly herbs and only a little bit of bulgur, plenty of lemon and olive oil, juicy but not greasy, full of flavor.
 The recipe is straightforward and very easy to execute.
 The chef advises to eat the salad properly, scooped up with pieces of romaine lettuce.
 We enjoyed it, eaten with a knife and fork and some grilled salmon on the side, as much as the chef did, I believe.
 When I usually prepare tabbouleh, I bring the bulgur to a boil with water and let it soak for 10 or 15 minutes.
 Here the bulgur is only soaked in cold water and hence will soak up more flavor from lemon juice and olive oil.
 I think that leads to a better product in the end.